TheRedSpy15/blazedcloud-landing/src/content/homepage/index.md

 features:
   - title: "What is a Blazed Cloud?"
     lottie: "/lottie/fire.json"
-    content: "Blazed Cloud is not just another cloud storage provider; it's a blazing experience for all your file storage needs.
-What sets us apart?"
+    content: "Blazed Cloud is not just another cloud storage provider; it's a blazing experience for all your file storage needs"
     bulletpoints:
     - "**Simple and Clean Interface:** User friendly designs knowing not everyone is a tech wiz"
     - "**AAA Quality Infrastructure:** Built with many of the same tools used by FAANG."